-On December 9, Scot McNamara, former financial secretary for International Association of Heat and Frost Insulators and Allied Workers Local 133, was charged in U.S. District Court for the District of North Dakota with one count of embezzling $70,659 in funds from the Bismarck union, plus one count each of filing a false financial report and willfully concealing records.
-The charges follow a probe by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡
+On December 9, Scot McNamara, former financial secretary for International Association of Heat and Frost Insulators Local 34, pleaded guilty in U.S. District Court for the District of Minnesota to one count of embezzlement of $8,871 in funds from the St. Paul-based union.
+He had been indicted in July on four counts of embezzling $7,761.
+The actions follow a probe by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡

-On August 19, Keith Christopherson, former business manager for International Association of Heat and Frost Insulators Local 34, pleaded guilty in U.S. District Court for the District of Minnesota to one count of embezzlement of funds from the St. Paul-based union in the amount of $2,081.
-He had been charged in a one-count information in July along with former local financial secretary Scot McNamara.
-The actions follow a probe by the Labor Department’s Office of Labor-Management Standards.… Read More ➡
+On November 22, Wanda Rosenboro-Correa, former secretary-treasurer of American Federation of Government Employees Local 2798, pleaded guilty in U.S. District Court for the District of Columbia to one count of theft of funds from the Washington, D.C. union in the amount of $13,803.
+She had been indicted in August.
+The actions follow an investigation by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡